 Do you have any tools, tips or tricks for managing social stress or anxiety?

 Let’s start off with Your Primary Aim – stay on top of your resources (what you’re selling, who’s selling it for you) and channel your knowledge and passion into dispersing these resources as products and services of their own.
 Keep a theme, keep it fresh and update your objectives frequently.
 Next, Your Singular Objective – to make money, as much as possible, and to generate new customers by effectively streaming your knowledge, passion and resources through appropriate platforms and channels.
-Next up, Your Organizational Strategy – this is simple: be organized, multi-task and optimize every process related to your business.
+Next up, Your Organizational Strategy – this is simple: be organized, have focus and optimize every process as it relates to your business.
 Use templates, build files, digitize everything.
 If your products and services are consistent, you will establish a base and this will create a sturdy platform for growth.
 Now, we have Your Management Strategy – be loved and love those who work with you and for you, simple as that.
 Then, we have Your People Strategy – find the best talent, assist in growth and always nurture true potential.
 We’re leading up to the end, and this is Your Marketing Strategy – this is the easiest and best part of running a business!
 Apply vision, creativity and a fire within to drive awareness both inwards and outwards.
 Invest in a variety of means to expand your lot.
-If people are drawn to your work, understand what they see and observe your business’ impact on their lives, they will invest and return.
+If people are drawn to your work, understand what they see and observe your business’ impact on their lives.
+They will invest and return.
 And, last but not least, we have Your Systems Strategy – you can have it all, the mind-blowing idea, the passion, the drive, but without a systematic and technical flow that will take you through each day, you will become lost, disorganized and lazy.
 Be tenacious.
-Be driven.
+Be determined.
 Be happy!

 Hi everyone!
 I wrote this manifesto when I was selected to join Bell Mobility’s Small Business Sales team in 2013.
 Some edits have been made to coincide with recent sales experiences.
 Have a read and please share your comments!

 I aim to create a personal brand by relating to the three manifestations of every small business – ‘The Entrepreneur’ who forges ahead into new areas of interest, ‘The Manager’ who solidifies the base of operations and ‘The Technician’ who completes the technical work.
-If we can understand how these entities co-exist, we can start to build long-lasting, profitable relationships with the very small businesses we aim to connect with.
+If we can understand how these entities co-exist, we can begin to build long-lasting, profitable relationships with the small businesses we aim to connect with.

 As ‘Entrepreneur’, I will be passionate in all of my endeavours, staying true to my creative nature through innovation & leadership.
 As ‘Manager’, I will take action and stick to my word by establishing effective techniques & processes.
 And finally, as ‘Technician’, I will be persistent and driven in order to produce consistent results that will seal relationships & solidify value.